sagarkar10/JobQueue/README.md

 - [x] Make the function to passs messages
 - [x] Make the docker command take basic arguments and run
 - [x] Make the entire pipeline work
-- [ ] Pretty print the output from PIPE
+- [x] Pretty print the output from PIPE
 - [x] Make the MEMORY requirement check
 - [ ] Make the CPU requirement check
+- [ ] Use argparse for both files
+- [ ] Use -d as an arg to `receive.py`
 - [ ] Make sure about the CPU and CMD examples
-- [ ] Make the process work with decoding the '\n' as arbitary blank symbol from pipe.
+- [x] Make the process work with decoding the '\n' as arbitary blank symbol from pipe.
 - [ ] Remove Dependency from shlex

 Requirements: